 • E-commerce sites you frequently use such as Amazon, eBay, Etsy or PayPal

-For example, I changed a credit card billing address online and when I went to reload my card on my use my Starbucks app, it gave me an error that my billing zip code didn’t match the one used in the app.
+• Apps on your phone with payment information including iTunes.
+For example, I changed a credit card billing address online and when I went to reload my card on my Starbucks app, an error occurred with my billing zip code.
 The same goes for your iTunes account.
-Update your information and these avoid issues before they happen.
+Update your information and avoid issues before they happen.
 Our lives are so electronic now; it’s easy to forget how many different places our personal information is scattered.
 Moving definitely will remind you of that!

-- MOVE SOME ITEMS YOURSELF – Move your valuable personal items yourself unless they’re too large to safely do so.
-We chose to move several items ourselves including jewelry, watches, family heirlooms, and some expensive breakables such a Baccarat and Waterford crystal.
-I certainly trusted our movers, but I didn’t have the movers pack anything for us and I wasn’t sure if I trusted our packing abilities entirely, so it was worth a few trips hauling items I wanted to ensure made it safely.
-We moved pantry and refrigerated food items we wanted to take to our new house plus the jars with vegetables used for decoration on our kitchen counter like you see in the photo here.
-We moved houseplants and most of the contents of our garage ourselves including gasoline cans, lawn equipment, cleaning supplies, brooms, mops, paper towels, paper plates, and napkins.
-That way we had supplies readily available if messes were made during the move.
-You can also be sure that you might not be cooking right away, so having paper plates and napkins available made meals on the go easy and quick to cleanup.
-Also, don’t forget to have your pet’s food readily available, or you’ll be wasting time making a trip to the store.
+MOVE SOME ITEMS YOURSELF Move valuable personal items yourself unless they’re too large to safely do so.
+Include items such as jewelry, watches, family heirlooms, and some expensive breakables such a Baccarat and Waterford crystal.
+I certainly trust our movers, but I didn’t have the movers pack anything for us and I wasn’t sure if I trusted our packing abilities entirely, so it was worth a few trips hauling items I wanted to ensure made it safely.Move pantry and refrigerated food items yourself.
+Move houseplants and most of the contents of our garage including gasoline cans, lawn equipment, cleaning supplies, brooms, mops, paper towels, paper plates, and napkins.
+Then, supplies are readily available if needed.
+You probably won’t cook right away, so have paper plates and napkins available for meals on the go that are easy and quick to cleanup.
+Also, have pet food readily available, or you’ll be wasting time making a trip to the store.

-- FIND A ROOM’S OPEN SPACE FOR BOXES – Determine a place where you don’t intend on furniture being placed for the movers to stack up your boxes that do make it into the house.
+FIND A ROOM’S OPEN SPACE FOR BOXES Determine a place where you don’t intend on furniture being placed for the movers to stack up your boxes that do make it into the house.
 The last thing you want them to do is bring in the boxes (which most often happens before the furniture when unloading), and then have to move them again to get the furniture in the right place.
 If at all possible, have a mental picture of where your furniture will go before the move and things will go great.

-- COVER ALL FLOORS – Before one box or piece of furniture leaves the truck, insist that the movers cover all floors throughout your new home.
+COVER ALL FLOORS Before one box or piece of furniture leaves the truck, insist that the movers cover all floors throughout your new home.
 Minor scratches and dings on the walls will likely occur when moving large items into your new home, but you can keep your floors safe by having sticky plastic covering spread out onto the carpets and flat cardboard boxes secured over all of the hardwood.
 Make sure they secure everything and no seams are sticking up.
 It can be dangerous when people are carrying things in and they can’t see their feet or the floor if there are raised edges or seams that can cause someone to trip or fall.

-- DONATE ITEMS IMMEDIATELY IF POSSIBLE – Now that all of the boxes and furniture have been moved in, here comes the fun part – unpacking!
+DONATE ITEMS IMMEDIATELY IF POSSIBLE Now that all of the boxes and furniture have been moved in, here comes the fun part – unpacking!
 Because we had some boxes packed for a very long time, so I couldn’t begin to think what was in all of them.
 So, I had a large empty box open in every room.
 As I unpacked items I would often decide right then and there if the item would be useful or needed.
 If I didn’t think so I immediately put it in the box.
 Sometimes I couldn’t be entirely sure until I determined how everything would be decorated, but for the most part, I knew right away if something would be wanted or needed.
 Those boxes filled with up very quickly with random items such as misfit towels, souvenir shot glasses, duplicate kitchen tools, plastic cups, old pots and pans that didn’t match the good set, old food storage containers that didn’t have lids, as well as mismatched sheets and pillow cases.
 Before we knew it, we had several boxes to donate to Goodwill.
 And, another perk less junk in the drawers and little junk stored in the basement.
 Also remember to always have a recycle can or trash bag ready in every room so the items not good enough to donate can be discarded.
 And, I did the exact same process when I unpacked my clothes.
 Although I did a thorough sweep of my closet prior to the move, a few things still weren’t needed and ended up being donated.
 Who doesn’t like a tax deduction?
 Or, donate to your favorite charity; you will be glad you did.